Leaghur State Park

-Leaghur State Park is a 2022 ha state park approximately 25 km south-west of Kerang, in Victoria, Australia.
+Leaghur State Park is a 2022 ha state park located in Leaghur, approximately 25 km south-west of Kerang, in Victoria, Australia.
 The Park protects some of the most significant black box (Eucalyptus largiflorens) wetlands and woodlands in Victoria.
 The Park is part of the Loddon River floodplain and is frequently flooded, creating ephemeral wetlands and different age classes in the black box stands.
 It was opened in 1992.